Population structure and ageing

 Main statistical findings

-The population structure of the EFTA and candidate countries was similar to that observed in the EU, the main exceptions being Turkey, Iceland and Albania where the population structure was similar to that of Ireland: the proportion of the youngest age group was higher (24.6 %, 20.5 % and 19.2 %, respectively) and persons aged 65 and above accounted for a comparatively low share of the total population (7.7 %, 13.2 % and 12.0 %, respectively).
-Nevertheless, the trend of an ageing population structure is visible in these countries too.
+The population structure of the EFTA and candidate countries was similar to that generally observed in the EU, the main exceptions being Turkey, Iceland and Albania (where the population structure was similar to that of Ireland): in these three countries, the proportion of the youngest age group was higher (24.3 %, 20.4 % and 18.6 %, respectively) and persons aged 65 and above accounted for a comparatively low share of the total population (8.0 %, 13.5 % and 12.5 %, respectively).
+The former Yugoslav Republic of Macedonia also had a relatively low share of people aged 65 and above (12.7 %).
+Nevertheless, the trend of an ageing population is also visible in these countries.

-The median age of the EU-28’s population was 42.2 years on 1 January 2014.
-This means that half of the EU-28’s population was older than 42.2 years, while half was younger (see Figure 3).
-The median age of populations across the EU Member States ranged between 36.0 years in Ireland and 45.6 years in Germany, confirming the relatively young and relatively old population structures recorded in each of these two countries.
-The median age recorded in Turkey (30.4 years) and Albania (35.1 years) in 2014 was lower than in any of the EU Member States.
-At the same time, these two countries recorded the biggest increase in the median age in the past 10 years: an increase of 24.9 % of the median age in Albania (from 28.1 years in 2004 to 35.1 in 2014) and an increase of 15.6 % in Turkey (from 26.3 to 30.4 years).
+The median age of the EU-28’s population was 42.4 years on 1 January 2015.
+This means that half of the EU-28’s population was older than 42.4 years, while half was younger.
+Across the EU Member States the median age ranged between 36.4 years in Ireland and 45.9 years in Germany, confirming the relatively young and relatively old population structures recorded in each of these two Member States.
+The median age recorded in Turkey (30.7 years), Albania (35.6 years) as well as Iceland (35.8 years) in 2015 was lower than in any of the EU Member States.
+At the same time, Albania recorded the biggest increase in the median age in the past 10 years: an increase of 25.4 % (or 7.2 years, from 28.4 years in 2005 to 35.6 in 2015).

 Age dependency ratios may be used to study the level of support given to younger and/or older persons by the working age population; these ratios are expressed in terms of the relative size of younger and/or older populations compared with the working age population.
-The old-age dependency ratio for the EU-28 was 28.1 % on 1 January 2014; as such, there were around four persons of working age for every person aged 65 or over.
-The old-age dependency ratio ranged across the EU Member States from a low of 19.0 % in Slovakia (with Ireland and Cyprus also having values under 20.0 %) to a high of 33.1 % in Italy (with Greece, Germany, Sweden, Portugal and Finland also recording values above 30.0 %), thus with approximately three working age people for every person aged 65 or over).
+The old-age dependency ratio for the EU-28 was 28.8 % on 1 January 2015; as such, there were around four persons of working age for every person aged 65 or over.
+The old-age dependency ratio ranged across the EU Member States from a low of 19.7 % in Slovakia and 20.0 % in Ireland to highs of 32.0 % in Germany, 32.4 % in Greece and 33.7 % in Italy, thus with approximately three working age people for every person aged 65 or over.

 Past and future population ageing trends in the EU

 Population ageing is a long-term trend which began several decades ago in Europe.
-This ageing is visible in the development of the age structure of the population and is reflected in an increasing share of older persons coupled with a declining share of working-age persons in the total population.
+This trend is visible in the transformations of the age structure of the population and is reflected in an increasing share of older persons coupled with a declining share of working-age persons in the total population.

 The share of the population aged 65 years and over is increasing in every EU Member State, EFTA country and candidate country.
-The increase within the last decade ranges from 4.9 percentage points in Malta and 3.8 percentage points in Finland, to less than 1.0 percentage points in Luxembourg and Belgium.
-Within the last decade, an overall increase of 2.1 percentage points was observed for the EU-28 as a whole (see Figure 1).
-On the other hand, the share of the population aged less than 15 years in the EU-28 population decreased by 1 percentage points.
+The increase within the last decade ranges from 5.2 percentage points in Malta and 4.0 percentage points in Finland, to less than 1.0 percentage points in Luxembourg and Belgium.
+Within the last decade (2005–15), an increase of 2.3 percentage points was observed for the EU-28 as a whole (see Figure 1).
+On the other hand, the share of the population aged less than 15 years in the EU-28 population decreased by 0.7 percentage points.

 The growth in the relative share of older people may be explained by increased longevity, a pattern that has been apparent for several decades as life expectancy has risen (see mortality and life expectancy statistics); this development is often referred to as ‘ageing at the top’ of the population pyramid.

-In an attempt to look into the future population ageing trends, Eurostat’s latest set of population projections (EUROPOP2013) were made covering the period from 2013 to 2080.
+In an attempt to look at future trends for population ageing, Eurostat’s latest set of population projections (EUROPOP2013) were made covering the period from 2013 to 2080.
 In EUROPOP2013 the EU-28’s population is projected to increase to a peak of 525.5 million around 2050 and thereafter gradually decline to 520 million by 2080.

-The comparison of age pyramids for 2014 and 2080 (see Figure 5) shows that the EU-28’s population is projected to continue to age.
-In the coming decades, the high number of baby-boomers will swell the number of elderly people.
+The comparison of age pyramids for 2015 and 2080 (see Figure 5) shows that the EU-28’s population is projected to continue to age.
+In the coming decades, the high number of ’baby boomers’ will swell the number of elderly people.
 However, by 2080, the pyramid will take more the shape of a block, narrowing slightly in the middle of the pyramid (around the age 45–54 years) and considerably near the base.

 Another aspect of population ageing is the progressive ageing of the older population itself, as the relative importance of the very old is growing at a faster pace than any other age segment of the EU’s population.
-The share of those aged 80 years or above in the EU-28’s population is projected to more than double between 2014 and 2080 (see Figure 6).
+The share of those aged 80 years or above in the EU-28’s population is projected to more than double between 2015 and 2080, from 5.3 % to 12.3 % (see Figure 6).

-During the period from 2014 to 2080 the share of the population of working age is expected to decline steadily through until 2050 before stabilising somewhat, while older persons will likely account for an increasing share of the total population: those aged 65 years or over will account for 28.7 % of the EU-28’s population by 2080, compared with 18.5 % in 2014.
-As a result of the population movement between age groups, the EU-28’s old-age dependency ratio is projected to almost double from 28.1 % in 2014 to 51.0 % by 2080.
-The total age dependency ratio is projected to rise from 51.8 % in 2014 to 77.9 % by 2080.
+During the period from 2015 to 2080 the share of the population of working age is expected to decline steadily through until 2050 before stabilising somewhat, while older persons will likely account for an increasing share of the total population: those aged 65 years or over will account for 28.7 % of the EU-28’s population by 2080, compared with 18.9 % in 2015.
+As a result of the population movement between age groups, the EU-28’s old-age dependency ratio is projected to almost double from 28.8 % in 2015 to 51.0 % by 2080 (see Figure 7).
+The total age dependency ratio is projected to rise from 52.6 % in 2015 to 77.9 % by 2080.

 Data sources and availability